Mason has three goals: preserving health and safety; minimizing operational disruptions; and stopping the spread of the COVID-19 virus.

 - Students: Symptomatic students should isolate, and contact Student Health Services (SHS) (703-993-2831) to seek evaluation and diagnostic testing.
 If you’re enrolled at Mason, even if you don't have insurance, you’re eligible for treatment at SHS.

 If you have symptoms, please avoid the surveillance testing sites to reduce the chance of spreading the virus.

-Mason will offer a free N-95 mask to any student, faculty, or staff at Mason's COVID test sites and information kiosks on the Fairfax, Arlington, and SciTech Campuses.
+Mason will offer a free N-95 mask to any student, faculty, or staff at Mason's COVID test sites and information kiosks on the Fairfax, Mason Square in Arlington, and SciTech Campuses.

 Students Who Test Positive

 Student Health Services will provide care to residential students who are positive and symptomatic, and Mason will provide accommodations and/or support to residential students who remain on campus during their quarantine or isolation.

 Non-residential students who test positive should reach out to their primary care provider for medical care.
 If they need medical care and do not have a primary care provider, they can reach out to Student Health Services for medical care.

 Employees who test positive or are unvaccinated and identified as a close contact must observe isolation and quarantine guidance.

 Flexibility for Students Who Miss Class due to COVID-19

 Instructors are asked to exercise maximum flexibility for students who miss class due to COVID isolation or quarantine.
 Find more information about helping students with COVID.